REU Program Travels to Oviedo, Spain

-During the trip, 10 students from the United States and 6 students from Oviedo collaborated in 7 research projects under the mentorship of professors from the University of Oviedo and the University of South Florida.
+During the trip, 10 students from the United States and six students from Oviedo collaborated in seven research projects under the mentorship of professors from the University of Oviedo and the University of South Florida.
 At the end of the program, all of the groups presented their research results in a form of a conference paper and a poster, which were defended in oral presentations and a poster competition.
-In addition, students participated in a total of 5 workshops and visited one local company.
+In addition, students participated in a total of five workshops and visited one local company.

 The closing ceremony of the trip was in the Paraninfo of the Historic building of the university and was presided by Dr. Santiago Garcia-Granda, Chancellor of the University of Oviedo.
 Overall, this trip was considered to be a wonderful success.